How to reduce your tax bill as a limited company owner

-From 1 April 2023, a new higher rate comes into effect for companies with profits over £50,000.
-They will face a significant increase and must pay corporation tax at a rate of 25%.
+On 1 April 2023, a new higher rate came into effect for companies with profits over £50,000.
+They now face a significant increase and must pay corporation tax at a rate of up to 25%.

 All companies with profits below £50,000 will continue paying the 19% rate of corporation tax.